chyna-gvng/alx-frontend-for-fun/accessibility/skip-links/README.md

 ### Frontend
-Readme file for the directory *fix-a11y*.
+Readme file for the directory *skip-links*.